 Regular Maintenance Is Key

-Your chimney liner should be inspected once every year with an annual 14 point safety inspection.
+Your chimney liner should be inspected once every year with an annual 14-point safety inspection.
 This service will inform you of damage, cracking, masonry concerns, shifting in flue tiles, joint corrosion, and/or partial or total blockages.
 Regular chimney inspections and preventative maintenance can save you money on potential larger repairs like chimney relining, structural repairs, and new chimney rebuilds in the long run.
-Keep your family safe and take action to prevent damage to your chimney and home and call Capital Chimney Corp. today!

-At Capital Chimney Corp, we are your reliable choice for chimney liner installation, repair, or replacement in the Chicago area.
+At Capital Chimney Corp, we are the reliable choice for chimney liner repair, installation, or replacement in the Chicago metro area.
 Don’t hesitate to call us today for an inspection appointment with a certified professional.